* Euro touches lowest since Sept. 18, implied vols rise

 * Australian dollar rises on stronger retail sales

-NEW YORK, Nov 4 (Reuters) - The euro edged higher from a six-week low against the dollar on Monday helped by data showing manufacturing in the euro zone accelerated last month, but gains were limited by speculation the European Central Bank may soon cut interest rates.
+NEW YORK, Nov 4 (Reuters) - The euro rose from a near seven-week low against the dollar on Monday after data showed manufacturing in the euro zone accelerated last month, but gains were capped by speculation the European Central Bank may soon cut interest rates.

 Traders said the euro could stay under pressure before the ECB’s policy meeting on Thursday.
 Plunging inflation in the region has led a growing number of banks, including UBS and RBS, to forecast a cut in the refinancing rate as soon as this week.

-“European manufacturing PMIs show marginal improvement but (the data) doesn’t alleviate concerns of a dovish ECB later in the week,” said Scott Smith, market analyst at Cambridge Mercantile Group.
+“European manufacturing PMIs show marginal improvement but (the data) doesn’t alleviate concerns of a dovish ECB later in the week,” said Scott Smith, market analyst at Cambridge Mercantile Group in Calgary, Alberta.

-The euro gained 0.1 percent to $1.3497, after a survey showed the manufacturing Purchasing Managers’ Index (PMI) rose to 51.3 from September’s 51.1, in line with an earlier flash reading and with the consensus forecast of economists.
+The euro gained 0.2 percent to $1.3509 after a survey showed the manufacturing Purchasing Managers’ Index rose to 51.3 from September’s 51.1, in line with an earlier flash reading and with the consensus forecast of economists.

 The drop in the euro, which shed more than 2 percent last week, triggered a rush to hedge against further weakness.
-One-month euro/dollar implied volatility, a gauge of how choppy a currency is expected to be, jumped to its highest in two months at 7.525 percent.
+One-month euro/dollar implied volatility, a gauge of how choppy a currency is expected to be, jumped.

-The euro’s bounce nudged the dollar index down from a six-week high of 80.930 hit in Asia, the strongest since mid-September.
-It last stood at 80.658, down 0.1 percent on the day.
+The euro’s bounce on Monday nudged the dollar index down from a near seven-week high of 80.930 hit in Asia, the strongest since mid-September.
+It last stood at 80.598, down 0.15 percent on the day.

-The Australian dollar edged higher, supported by stronger than expected retail sales.
-It rose 0.6 percent to $0.9497 , edging away from Friday’s three-week low of $0.9421.
+The Australian dollar edged higher, supported by stronger-than-expected retail sales.
+It rose 0.8 percent to $0.9507.